Juan Ponce Enrile: Resignation

-Post-Senate
+Post-Senate career (2016–2025)

+Enrile left politics after his term in the Senate ended in 2016.
+He attempted to make a comeback in 2019 but was defeated, placing 22nd in a field of 62 candidates.

+Chief Presidential Legal Counsel (2022–2025)

-Enrile quietly bowed out of politics after his term in the Senate ended in 2016, but tried to make a comeback in 2019.
-He placed 22nd in a field of 62 candidates.
-In 2022 he officially returned as government as Chief Presidential Legal Counsel in the administration of President Bongbong Marcos, whom he supported for president in elections that year.
-He played a role in forcing the resignation of Marcos' Executive Secretary Vic Rodriguez on September 17 by rejecting the latter's appointing of himself as Presidential Chief of Staff with extensive powers.
+In 2022, Enrile officially returned to government as the Chief Presidential Legal Counsel in the administration of President Bongbong Marcos, whom he supported in that year's presidential election.
+He played a role in forcing the resignation of Executive Secretary Vic Rodriguez on September 17 by rejecting the latter's appointing of himself as Presidential Chief of Staff with extensive powers.
+At the age of 101, he was the oldest serving member of the Marcos administration.

 Controversies

 Enrile cash gift

-In January 2013, while sitting as the Senate President, Enrile was accused of using Senate funds called MOOE as Christmas gifts to members of the Senate who do not oppose him.
+In January 2013, while sitting as the Senate President, Enrile was accused of using Senate funds called MOOE as Christmas gifts to members of the Senate who did not oppose him.
 This led to his resignation as Senate President without sufficiently answering the controversy.

-Pork barrel scam
+Involvement in the pork barrel scam

 In September 2013, Enrile was again involved in misappropriated funds, this time about the PDAF or what is commonly called the pork barrel fund.
-Twenty billion pesos worth of Priority Development Fund was illegally channeled through various bogus NGOs of Janet Napoles most of it being used by the Senator.
+Twenty billion pesos worth of Priority Development Fund was illegally channeled through various bogus NGOs of Janet Lim-Napoles most of it being used by the Senator.

 Enrile, along with fellow senators Bong Revilla, and Jinggoy Estrada, were indicted for plunder and for the violation of the Anti-Graft and Corrupt Practices Act before the Sandiganbayan on June 6, 2014, in connection to the Priority Development Assistance Fund scam.
 Alleged mastermind Janet Lim Napoles and Enrile's former chief of staff Gigi Reyes were also charged.
 Enrile allegedly received ₱172 million in kickbacks from public funds.

 He was detained on July 3, 2014 and suspended from his Senate post on September 1, 2014, for these charges, after his motions to post bail to lift the suspension order were denied.

+The Supreme Court of the Philippines en banc in its decision dated February 24, 2024, denied Enrile's petition to dismiss and directed the Sandiganbayan to proceed with the trial of the P172-million plunder case on the alleged pork barrel scam.
+On October 24, 2025, the Sandiganbayan acquitted Enrile, along with Gigi Reyes.
+This promulgation was Enrile's last public appearance before his death, albeit virtually via Zoom as he was on a hospital bed.